Renovation of the Mill Room with natural materials

 Earlier this year we decided to convert a room on the ground floor of our house into a bedroom.
 The room was not part of the original house, we believe it was added in 1950 when the house was converted from being a water mill to a residence.
-The room is actually on top of the area where the water wheel had been located.
-Access to the room is through the living room.
-When we started, the was no dividing wall between this room and the living room, the walls were covered in dark wooden paneling, and there was no insulation in the walls.
+The room is built on top of the area where the water wheel had been located, and it has a large window facing the forest.